Every protein linked to neurodegeneration

 5 tested0 approved

 All five proteins bind iron.
+Some physically cooperate to manage it.

 What if they share a mechanism?